All Episodes

 And the poor, of course.

-Well, the truth is why don't they get off their ass and go and do something?
+Well, the truth is, why don't they get off their ass and go and do something?

 I love that attitude.

-Uh in numerical terms, women are a majority, and yet they're victims.
+In numerical terms, women are a majority, and yet they're victims.

 Everybody that I know that has a job, any kind of a job, they're doing okay.

-So who who's getting hurt?
+So, who's getting hurt?

 I don't see anybody getting hurt that has a job.

-No, but they think everybody they they get caught up in the media narrative and all this stuff, they read these stories of the seat them on television, and even though they know that they're doing okay, they're made to worry that their neighbors aren't doing well, and then they feel guilty, uh, and then they believe that things are in tumoil, uh turmoil over over the state of the economy, even though their own personal experiences as you cite.
+They read these stories or they see them on television, and even though they know that they're doing okay, they're made to worry that their neighbors aren't doing well, and then they feel guilty, and then they believe that things are in tumor, turmoil, over the state of the economy, even though their own personal experiences, as you cite.

 Just take one homeless person and help them.